KyCodeHuynh/Hail/README.md

 ### Closing the Connection

-Either the sender or the receiver may at any time close the Hail connection by sending a segment with the `CLOSE` control code set.
+Either the sender or the receiver may at any time close the Hail connection by sending a packet with the `CLOSE` control code set.

 *TODO*: What error do we give back if the client tries to send more but the server closed the connection?